How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 All statistics cited in this article are sourced from government institutions, academic research, and established market intelligence firms.

-1. [1]Philippine Statistics Authority – Family Income and Expenditure Survey (FIES) 2023 Results
+1. [1]Philippine Statistics Authority – Family Income and Expenditure Survey (FIES) 2023 Preliminary Results — national and full regional average family income

-2. [2]Philippine Institute for Development Studies (PIDS) – Socioeconomic Classes Income Groups (via FOI, 2024), citing FIES 2021
+3. [3]Philippine Institute for Development Studies (PIDS) – Socioeconomic Classes Income Groups (via FOI, September 2024), citing FIES 2021 analysis

-3. [3]Mahar Mangahas, Philippine Daily Inquirer – “Measuring the Middle Class” (December 2024), citing SWS September 2024 survey data
+4. [4]Mahar Mangahas, Philippine Daily Inquirer – “Measuring the Middle Class” (December 2024) — SWS Sept.
+2024 survey data and full verbatim SWS housing classification guidelines (AB, C, D, E)

-4. [4]Mahar Mangahas, Philippine Daily Inquirer – “Counting the Social Classes” (September 2022)
+5. [5]Mahar Mangahas, Philippine Daily Inquirer – “Counting the Social Classes” (September 2022) — 1SEC history, ABCDE methodology, PIDS income class definitions

-7. [7]PIDS – “The Middle Class in the Philippines: Growing But Vulnerable” – FIES 2021 income bracket analysis
+6. [6]PIDS – “The Middle Class in the Philippines: Growing But Vulnerable” (2024) — FIES 2021 middle-class size, vulnerability incidence, family size, education and employment characteristics

 11. [11]NapoleonCat – Social Media Users in the Philippines, December 2024